Reasoning: Propaganda, Conspiracy, Anti-LGBT

 Bias Rating: EXTREME RIGHT

-The American Society for the Defense of Tradition, Family and Property (TFP), or “The American TFP,” is a special campaign of The Foundation for a Christian Civilization, Inc. (“FCC”).
-It is one of a number of autonomous national TFPs which claims to form the world’s largest anti-communist and anti-socialist network of Catholic inspiration.
-Founded in 1973, it is one of many “Tradition, Family and Property” groups (TFPs) and like-minded organizations worldwide, all of which are inspired by the work of the Brazilian intellectual, politician and activist Plinio Corrêa de Oliveira.
+The American Society for the Defense of Tradition, Family, and Property (TFP), or “The American TFP,” is a special campaign of The Foundation for a Christian Civilization, Inc. (“FCC”).
+It is one of several autonomous national TFPs which claims to form the world’s largest anti-communist and anti-socialist network of Catholic inspiration.
+Founded in 1973, it is one of many “Tradition, Family and Property” groups (TFPs) and like-minded organizations worldwide, all of which are inspired by the work of the Brazilian intellectual, politician, and activist Plinio Corrêa de Oliveira.

 The American TFP is a nonprofit 501(c)(3) charity funded through donations.

 In review, TFP is a Radical Traditionalist Catholic organization that is fiercely anti-abortion and anti-LGBT.
 They also view liberalism and socialism as evils that degrade society.
 The American Society for the Defense of Tradition, Family, and Property has been cited in several Southern Poverty Law Center articles.
 According to the SPLC, the TFP is a “virulently anti-LGBT group.”

 Editorially, they support the far Christian Right, with very questionable stories and support for former President Trump.
 For example, in the following article, they claim that witches are casting a spell on former President Trump: Pray to Our Lord Jesus to break the witches “binding spell” against Trump.
 In general, TFP is a far-right hate group that publishes false and misleading information.

 Failed Fact Checks

 - “Every citizen is entitled to the freedom of speech, but no one should have the right to use government funds or institutions to portray acts that are morally reprehensible to the vast majority of Americans.” – Mostly False